Frequently Asked Questions

-Ceramic glazed brick are available in many sizes, shapes, and colors.
+Ceramic glazed brick is available in many sizes, shapes, and colors.
 These items vary depending upon each manufacturer’s capabilities.
 The ceramic glazed brick sizes range from a modular brick, 2-1/4″ x 7-5/8″, up to a 7-5/8″ x 15 -5/8″ face size.
 Keep in mind that ceramic glazed brick stretchers come with only one face glazed and the architectural drawings should provide sufficient clarity for the mason to understand where comers and special shapes should be used.
 Availability of the ceramic glazed brick is generally 6 to 10 weeks for new material depending on the size / complexity of the order.
-Frequently, what is needed for smaller projects can be pulled from material the plant has on hand left over from previously fabricated orders the key is always to plan ahead and talk to us about your order early.
+Frequently, what is needed for smaller projects can be pulled from material the plant has on hand leftover from previously fabricated orders the key is always to plan ahead and talk to us about your order early.

 What should I consider regarding wall construction?

 Water penetration is a primary concern when installing ceramic glazed brick.
 Proper design, detailing and construction is more critical with ceramic glazed units than regular face brick.
 The impervious glazed face does not permit moisture to penetrate its surface.
 It conversely does not allow moisture to get out.
 Once moisture has penetrated the wall, which it will, through the mortar joints, sills, coping, normal condensation, we must provide a way to expel the water.
 As with any type of masonry construction, excessive water buildup can cause problems, especially if subject to freeze-thaw conditions.
 To help eliminate water buildup from any brick wall, and particularly ceramic glazed brick walls, begin by laying the field brick with the coring/cells laid vertically.
 This allows gravity to work for you by draining the water down through the wall.
 The walls should be designed with a 2-inch cavity between the interior and exterior wythes.
 The design should include proper flashing with weep holes and vents.
-Flashing is necessary at the base course, sills, coping, at shelf angles and below all wall openings.
+Flashing is necessary at the base course, sills, coping, at shelf angles, and below all wall openings.
 When installing the flashing it should be extended beyond the edge of the wall.
 Weep holes, open head joints or vents should be laced 24″ on center in the first course of brick and above lintels and spandrel beam supports.
 Place vents in the top of the wall and at shelf angles.
 This allows for air circulation within the cavity to promote moisture evaporation.
 Be sure to keep the cavity clean and the weep holes/vents open and mortar-free.
 For ceramic glazed brick walls that are enclosing areas where the inner wythe will be heated, a vapor barrier should be placed on the inner wythe or warm side of the cavity.
 Coating this inner wall with a water emulsion type of asphalt coating will reduce condensation within the cavity.

-How do I use Expansion Joints, Wall Ties and Anchoring?
+How do I use Expansion Joints, Wall Ties, and Anchoring?

 Ceramic glazed bricks made of clay generally undergo less expansion than other types of masonry units.
 A 3/4″ vertical expansion joint should be provided for every 25′ of joints in a face brick building.
-Soft joints should be placed under coping, sills and shelf angles.
-Wall ties connecting two wythe of masonry should be placed at least every 16″ vertically and every 32″ horizontally.
+Soft joints should be placed under coping, sills, and shelf angles.
+Wall ties connecting two wythes of masonry should be placed at least every 16″ vertically and every 32″ horizontally.
 Ladder or truss type reinforcement can b€ used where more strength is required.
 Flexible anchors should be used at beams and columns to allow for movement.

 What type of Mortar is recommended?

 Most Ceramic glazed brick jobs will use either Type N or Type S mortar, as specified.
 Mortar selection and preparation should be based on ASTM C-270, according to the strength requirements necessary.
-Ceramic glazed brick generally have a low rate of absorption and need less water when mixing the mortar giving it a stiffer consistency for ease of laying and less floating of the units in the wall.
+Ceramic glazed brick generally have a low rate of absorption and needs less water when mixing the mortar giving it a stiffer consistency for ease of laying and less floating of the units in the wall.
 Lay the brick with full head and bed joints.
 Do not use any type of sealer on the mortar joints when installing exterior glazed brick.
 You must allow the joints to “breathe”.

 What can I expect when cutting or drilling structural glazed tile and glazed thin brick?